 Practice Considerations for Dispensing Audiologists

 Health care delivery models—specifically including those for hearing health—are changing quickly.
 The digital revolution is one of the major drivers of this paradigm shift in the delivery of professional services.
-Regarding audiology, insurance companies are increasingly using a direct-to-consumer approach to market and selling hearing aids at full or discounted prices via the Internet.
+Regarding audiology, insurance companies are increasingly using a direct-to-consumer approach to market and sell hearing aids at full or discounted prices via the Internet.

 The resources described below were created to inform audiologists and prepare them to adapt to these marketplace changes, so that they will continue to be recognized as the professionals whose training, certification and licensure makes them best suited to serve individuals with hearing loss.